mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.validate {}
 Uses Terraform to validate a config directory.
+Note that Terraform >= 0.12 does not allow variables to be input or checked in this method, and those parameters will be ignored for that version range.

 ```groovy
 terraform.validate {